DINESHkumar-D23/AWS-static-web-host/README.md

 Use HTTPS and set up custom domains if needed through Route 53.

-About Me
+About Me:

-Project by Dineshkumar D
+Project by Dineshkumar D,
-GitHub: github.com/DINESHkumar-D23
+GitHub: github.com/DINESHkumar-D23,
-LinkedIn: linkedin.com/in/dineshkumar-d-b54a21325
+LinkedIn: linkedin.com/in/dineshkumar-d-b54a21325.